agileware/au.com.agileware.civiquickbooks/README.md

    Account.
 5. During sync, the Contribution line item will be set to the corresponding QuickBooks Product/Service.
-6. When a CiviCRM 'Acctg Code' does not match any QuickBooks Product/Service name, which means that the there is no product/service in QuickBooks has the same name, that particular line item will **NOT** be pushed through the invoice.
+6. When a CiviCRM `Acctg Code` does not match any QuickBooks Product/Service name, which means that the there is no product/service in QuickBooks has the same name, that particular line item will **NOT** be pushed through the invoice.

-### Map your QuickBooks tax account name to corresponding CiviCRM financial type's Sales Tax Account's `acctg code`.
+### Map your QuickBooks tax account name to corresponding CiviCRM financial type`s Sales Tax Account`s `acctg code`.

 When the extension pushes an invoice to QuickBooks Online, it requires every item to have a specified Tax account.